stridecolossus/JOVE/doc/blog/part 2 - triangle demo/pipeline.md

 In this chapter we will implement the mandatory fixed-function pipeline stages and the _vertex shader_ stage required for the triangle demo:

+---

 # Building a Pipeline

 ## Pipeline Class

-The pipeline domain itself is trivial:
+The pipeline domain class itself is trivial:

 ```java
 public class Pipeline extends AbstractVulkanObject {